Type 2 Diabetes Treatment

 Historically, after being diagnosed with type 2 diabetes, individuals are told to lose weight, exercise more, and eat a healthy diet.
 But, what is a “healthy” diet?
 While this general recommendation for type 2 diabetes treatment may help a person start feeling comparatively better, rarely does it reverse type 2 diabetes.
 Following these steps will often simply help keep your blood sugar levels closer to normal and help you lose weight.
 Both of which can help prevent or delay some type 2 diabetes complications.

 The most effective type 2 diabetes treatment includes a healthy low carb diet.
 On the right low carb diet, people with type 2 diabetes can control their blood sugar levels and lose unwanted weight.
-You can learn how to reverse type 2 diabetes and get support from like-minded peers in our Low Carb Diet Membership Program.
-If you are prediabetic or trying to prevent type 2 diabetes, you may enjoy and benefit from taking the 30-Day Low Carb Diet Challenge.
-However, you are also invited to join us in the member area.
+You can start learn how to reverse type 2 diabetes and get support from like-minded peers.
+If you are prediabetic or trying to prevent type 2 diabetes, you may prefer taking the 30-Day Low Carb Diet Weight Loss Challenge.

 4. Daily Exercise